john-cd/rust_howto/bk/drafts/categories/rust-patterns/error_handling/error_handling.md

 // T and E are generic.
 ```

 Simply return one of the two variants as needed.
-Note that `Result` is in the prelude.
+Note that [`Result`](https://doc.rust-lang.org/std/result/enum.Result.html)↗{{hi:std::result::Result}} is in the prelude.

 ```rust,editable
 fn divide_numbers(x: i32, y: i32) -> Result<i32, &'static str> {